 Years ago, Apple’s Macbook Air consistently made it to the top of our “best laptops for travel” list.
 It was small, light, and powerful enough to get real work done, in a market with few alternatives.

-Other than a headphone jack, there are no other connectors, so you’ll end up with various dongles and accessories in your bag.
-That’s a common story with many laptops in 2019, unfortunately, and the Air is no exception.
+Other than a headphone jack, though, there are no other connectors, so you’ll likely end up with various dongles and accessories in your bag.
+That’s a common story with many laptops in 2023, unfortunately, and the Air is no exception.

 You’ll get much better integration with your iPhone or any other Apple gear you own, for example.
 There’s also the comfort of being able to walk into an Apple store or service agent around the world for support if you need it.
 Both of those things have real value.

 In the past, we’ve always suggested that macOS-loving digital nomads should go for the power of the Macbook Pro instead.
 With the extra speed found in the latest version of the Air, however, we’re no longer making that distinction: the Macbook Air is our top pick for most Apple fans in 2023.Buy on Amazon

 Best on a Budget: HP Pavilion Aero 13